 When we were living in a big city, we issued a yearly transit pass.
 This pass paid for itself after not even two months of using it compared to driving my car.
 After that, for ten months, we could ride to work for free.
 That’s money in my account.

-This mightn’t be a popular thought, but it works if you don’t have a complicated hairstyle.
-E.g., I cut my hair using a pair of clippers.
+This mightn’t be a popular thought, but it works if you don’t have a complex hairstyle.
+For example, I cut my hair using a pair of clippers.
 It may look like an impossible thing, but it isn’t that difficult to learn.
 Place a garbage bag on the washbasin.
 Get the scissors and clippers and get it done with.
 2 or 3 cuts will cover the cost of clippers, and then you’ll be getting free haircuts.
-If you practice hard, you can make some stylish reductions too.
+If you practice hard, you can do some stylish cuts too.

 If your co-worker stays near you, you may both benefit from carpooling to work.
 Or, if your spouse works close-by, commute by one car.
 You can drop and pick them up or vice versa.
 Doing so will save you money plus increase the life of both your cars.